Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Introduction

 The purpose of the presented work is to simulate hydro-sediment-morphodynamic processes in the Ria Formosa lagoon in Portugal with the developed dispersive wave model.
 The lagoon stretches about 55km along the southern coast of Portugal; it is separated from the Atlantic Ocean by a series of barrier islands, and has five tidal inlets.
 The lagoon presents itself as a fairly complicated physical system; therefore, applying the developed model in this coastal area proves to be a challenging problem.
 Numerous works have been focused on modeling hydro-sediment-morphodynamic phenomena in the Ria Formosa lagoon.
 Pacheco \emph{et al.} present a long-term sediment budget computations for tidal inlets of the lagoon in \cite{pacheco_etal_2008}.
 Simulations of a short-term storm driven morphological evolution of the Anc\~ao inlet of the lagoon have been studied by Williams and Pan in \cite{williams_pan_2011}.
 Attempts to estimate parameters for empirical sediment transport and bed morphodynamic models have been done by Pacheco \emph{et al.} in \cite{pacheco_etal_2011}.
 A number of numerical simulations focused on the lagoon have been carried out using the well-known Delft3D software package, e.g. Gonz\'ales-Gorben\~a \emph{et al.} in \cite{gorbena_etal_2017}, or Carrasco \emph{et al.} in \cite{carrasco_etal_2018}.
 These simulations employed depth averaged hydrodynamic models; among other simulations that use a depth-averaged hydrodynamic model are works by Dias \emph{et al.} in \cite{dias_etal_2009}, or Salles \emph{et al.} in \cite{salle_etal_2005}.
-To the best of our knowledge there is no work that attempts to model hydrodynamics in the lagoon using a dispersive wave model.
+In the INDIA project, see, e.g., \cite{do2002sudden,williams2003tidal}, numerical models of dispersive wave hydrodynamics are considered in the Ria Formosa lagoon.
+The models developed are based on numerical approximations using both finite element and finite difference methods.
+To the best of our knowledge there is no work that attempts to model hydrodynamics in the lagoon using a dispersive wave model based on hybridized discontinuous Galerkin discretizations.
 We attempt to simulate hydro-sediment-morphodynamic processes in the lagoon to test the capabilities of the developed model to carry out such simulations in irregularly shaped domains with non-trivial underlying physical processes.